Frequently Asked Questions about Accessibility

 When do websites and content need to be compliant with the Policy?

-Starting 8/1/2018, all new content and functionality created, published, or substantially changed must be compliant from that date going forward.
+Starting 8/1/2018, all new content and functionality created, published, or substantially changed must be compliant.

-Pre-existing Content & Functionality that was created, published, or substantially changed between 1/1/2015 and 8/1/2018 must be compliant by 8/1/2020, unless doing so would cause a Fundamental Alteration or create an Undue Burden, in which case access shall be provided via means of Equally Effective Alternative Access.
+Pre-existing Content & Functionality that was created, published, or substantially changed between 1/1/2015 and 8/1/2018 must be compliant, unless doing so would cause a Fundamental Alteration or create an Undue Burden, in which case access shall be provided via means of Equally Effective Alternative Access.

 Legacy Content & Functionality that was created or published prior to 1/1/2015 and Archived Content (content no longer in regular use but not yet removed from public access or maintained subject to records retention policy) may be made compliant upon request.